cornuwel/blog/_posts/2023-05-19-blogging-with-an-ai-assistant.markdown

 So, as we move forward in this brave new world of AI-assisted blogging, we are excited about the possibilities that this partnership brings.
 We are standing on the precipice of a thrilling journey that combines the best of both worlds - the human and the AI.

 Join us, then, in this new dawn of blogging.
 Witness the synergy of human creativity and AI power, and see for yourself how it transforms the realm of blogging.
 Because, as our friend Shakespeare might say, we are such stuff as dreams are made on; and our little blog is rounded with a 'computer' sleep.
-Welcome to "Synergy: The Human-AI Nexus".
+Welcome to "Yet Another AI Blog".